Free U.S. shipping on orders $45+ · Subscribe & save

 Not all L-theanine supplements are created equal.
 ConsumerLab tested popular L-theanine products and found that while all contained their claimed amounts, the cost per 200 mg dose ranged from 2 cents to 50 cents.
 That's a 25x price difference for the same compound.

 The branded forms, like Suntheanine and AlphaWave, have the most clinical data behind them.
-Generic L-theanine may work just as well, but the branded versions are the ones that were actually used in the studies.
+Generic L-theanine may work just as well, but the branded versions are the ones actually used in the studies cited throughout this article.
 If you're basing your expectations on clinical trial results, matching the form of L-theanine used in those trials is a reasonable move.

 Third-party testing also matters.
 L-theanine itself is straightforward to manufacture, but contamination with heavy metals is always a concern with amino acid supplements.
 Look for products that carry USP, NSF, or ConsumerLab verification.